The National Championship is a safe and enjoyable experience for everyone!

 Scheduled shooting times and field assignments

-Specific time and field assignments for teams are posted on the tournament’s website and throughout the shooting facility during the event.
+Specific time and field assignments for all participants are posted on the tournament’s website and clubhouse during the event.
 Athletes and teams will only be able to compete during their scheduled time on their designated field(s).
 Athletes and teams should arrive at least one hour before their scheduled time to allow check-in, squadding, and setup.

 After the starting time for each day, all starting and completion times are estimated.
 It is important to be prepared to shoot immediately after the previous squad completes their round.

-For team competition, coaches will be provided Session 1 and Session 2 scoresheets and pre-printed name labels. two scoring sheets and two sets (Session 1 and Session 2) Coaches must:
+For team competition, coaches will be provided Session 1 and Session 2 scoresheets (two scoring sheets) and two sets of pre-printed name labels (Session 1 and Session 2).
+Coaches must:

 1. Determine their team’s competition squad.